zjunlp/DeepKE/README.md

 # What's New

-## Dec,2021
+## Dec, 2021
-* We added `dockerfile` to create the enviroment automatically.
+* We have added `dockerfile` to create the enviroment automatically.
-## Nov,2021
+## Nov, 2021
-* The demo of Deepke was released, which supports real-time extration without deploying and training.
+* The demo of Deepke has been released, which supports real-time extration without deploying and training.
-* The documentation of Deepke was released, which contains the details of Deepke, such as source codes and datasets.
+* The documentation of Deepke has been released, which contains the details of Deepke, such as source codes and datasets.
-## Oct,2021
+## Oct, 2021
 * `pip install deepke`
-* The codes of deepke-v2.0 were released.
+* The codes of deepke-v2.0 have been released.
-## Before
+## May, 2021
 * `pip install deepke`
-* The codes of deepke-v1.0 were released.
+* The codes of deepke-v1.0 have been released.

 # Prediction